akanksha5300/Raksha-Pipes/README.md

 3. Power-BI Dashboard
 Created an interactive dashboard is in Power BI to visualize key business metrics.
 The dashboard connects to the MySQL database and displays:

-Sales Trends: Visualizations showing sales over time.
-Product Performance: Insights into how different products are performing.
-Customer Profiles: Information on customer demographics and buying patterns.
 Here’s a screenshot
 ![Screenshot (46)](https://github.com/akanksha5300/Raksha-Pipes/assets/156895186/b325b49a-d629-43e6-adb4-a59ba4afc884)